 Instructions

-- In a large bowl, thoroughly mix together the bread flour, all-purpose (if using), baking powder, baking soda and salt.
+- In a large bowl, thoroughly mix together the flour (or flours), baking powder, baking soda and salt.
 Set aside.

 - In a mixing bowl, using a hand held electric mixer or the paddle of a stand mixer, beat the cold butter until creamy.
 Beat in vanilla and both sugars and continue to beat for 3 to 4 minutes, scraping the side of the bowl every minute or so.